qiaomeiduan/qiaomeiduan.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
 ---

 <span class="anchor" id="about-me"></span>

-I am currently an undergraduate student at [Southwest University](https://www.swu.edu.cn/), majoring in Intelligent Science and Technology at the College of Artificial Intelligence, under the mentorship of [Prof. Libo Zhang](https://scholar.google.com/citations?user=8I-krtYAAAAJ&hl=zh-CN).
+Hi!
+I'm **Qiaomei Duan** - an undergraduate in Intelligent Science and Technology at the College of Artificial Intelligence, [Southwest University](https://www.swu.edu.cn/), under the mentorship of [Prof. Libo Zhang](https://scholar.google.com/citations?user=8I-krtYAAAAJ&hl=zh-CN).
+I spend much of my time turning research ideas into working systems that can handle noisy data, complex scenarios, and real deployment constraints.

-y current interests span **robust machine learning**, **industrial inspection and computer vision**, and **LLM-based agent systems**.
+My current interests span **robust machine learning**, **industrial inspection and computer vision**, and **LLM-based agent systems**.
 I enjoy the engineering puzzle of making models not only accurate on paper, but also reliable in practice - from robust classification and defect detection to RAG pipelines, LangChain workflows, and LangGraph-based agents.

 Outside experiments and coding, I like building practical tools and working with teams to move ideas from "promising prototype" to "usable system".